Phuket Island Hopping

 Coral Island, or Koh Hae, is one of the few islands you can reach within fifteen minutes by speedboat and spend the day playing on the beach, even during low season.
 With two beautiful beaches, the only accommodation is the small but nice Coral Island Resort offering small bungalows right on the beach.
 Read more

-(about 1,000 baht for longtail to cross – 2mn ride)
+(about 1,000 baht for longtail to cross – 2 minutes ride)

-(1,600 baht with Koh Panyee and Phang Nga Bay)
+(1,600 baht with Koh Panyee and Phang Nga Bay + hotel transfer – Full Day)

 Not really an island as you imagine it, but definitely surprising and very popular since that old James Bond movie, usually people visit it together with Koh Panyi and Phang Nga Bay where it is located.
 Read more

 Koh Hong is one of the four tiny Hong islands in Phang Nga Bay belonging to the National Marine Park.
-Monkeys and birds can be spotted but mainly the inside lagoon and its white sand and amazing blue water is the most attractive part with the many fishes playing around visitors.
+Monkeys and birds can be spotted, but mainly the inside lagoon and its white sand and amazing blue water is the most attractive part with the many fishes playing around visitors.

-Rang Yai Island is a beautiful private island located about five kilometers east of the Boat Lagoon and Royal Phuket Marina.
+Rang Yai Island is a beautiful private island located about five kilometres east of the Boat Lagoon and Royal Phuket Marina.
 If you want to experience a Robinson Crusoe lifestyle, Rang Yai offers camping and bamboo bungalows.
 You can spend some time kayaking or mountain biking and even visit a pearl farm.
 Reaching it by longtail boat from Laem Hin pier costs around 1,200 baht round trip.

 Koh Kaeo, facing the famous Promthep Cape, is just a tiny island you can visit by longtail boat from Rawai.
-Apart from a tiny beach, the only particular signs of this island are the two large golden Buddhas, one sitting and one standing as well as a small temple on top of the hill.
+Apart from a small beach, the only particular signs of this island are the two large golden Buddhas, one sitting and one standing as well as a small temple on top of the hill.

-Koh Maphrao or Coconut Island is quite a large but rather unknown island very close to Phuket.
-Built in the recent years, the luxurious Coconut Village is almost the only reason to go there.
+Koh Maphrao or Coconut Island is quite a large but rather an unknown island very close to Phuket.
+Built in recent years, the luxurious Coconut Village is almost the only reason to go there.
 If you happen to eat at Laem Hin or Kru Suwit Floating Restaurant, you will see the island on the other side of the bay.